Coming soon

 Exchanges, wallet providers, and payment networks should screen counterparties to meet evolving digital asset regulations.

-“Any person who breaches financial sanctions may face a criminal conviction or a monetary penalty.”
+“Any person who breaches financial sanctions may face a criminal prosecution or a monetary penalty.”

 In their own words